planosphere/Spiraliabase-VLM-2020/introToOntologyBuilding.md

 The goal is to determine the overall structure and granularity of the ontology by grouping terms into larger categorical bins.

-<u>Fig 5.
-Updated Ontology class management sheet with hierarchical groups</u>
+_Fig 5.
+Updated Ontology class management sheet with hierarchical groups_
 ![](ontology-images/heirGrouping.png)

 > Ontology class manage sheet that has added super classes.